esriedel/Minnesota-Cannabis-Businesses/README.md

 ```

-# Build county-level data set for integration with data on number of cannabis-related businesses
 Import and select county-level data for analysis with cannabis businesses from the Association of Minnesota Counties.
 Specifically, we would like to compare the growth of cannabis businesses against population, economic, and social indicators.
 Removed asterisks and notes from worksheets.